 Airpark Circulation Study

-In 2009, the Transportation Department began to identify, analyze and evaluate options to improve and address traffic concerns around the Scottsdale Airpark area.
-The purpose of this study was to improve access and traffic flow in the Scottsdale Airpark Area.
+In 2009, the Transportation Department began to develop a circulation plan that identifies, analyzes and evaluates options to improve and address traffic concerns around the Scottsdale Airpark area.

 Phase One of the Airpark Circulation Plan focuses primarily on the area south of the CAP canal, and east of the airport runway, with four main focus areas (see map):

-1. Northsight Extension Project is planned to relieve one of the most congested intersections in Scottsdale – Hayden Road and Frank Lloyd Wright Boulevard.
-To alleviate the congestion, Northsight Boulevard would be extended from Hayden Road to Frank Lloyd Wright Boulevard creating an alternative to bypass this intersection.
-The city’s first modern arterial roundabout would be included in the project.
-Compared to other options, this created less disruption to existing buildings and businesses, improved safety, lessesened conflicts with pedestrian traffic, enhanced sight distance, provided a crossing for Frank Lloyd Wright Boulevard and would be the least expensive to construct (see map).
+1. Northsight Extension Project relieves one of the most congested intersections in Scottsdale – Hayden Road and Frank Lloyd Wright Boulevard.
+To alleviate the congestion, Northsight Boulevard was extended from Hayden Road to Frank Lloyd Wright Boulevard, creating an alternative to bypass this intersection.
+The city’s first modern arterial roundabout is included in the project (see map).

 3. Raintree Interchange Alternatives several concepts are being developed to help reduce congestion at the Raintree Drive and 101 Freeway interchange.
 The goal will be to provide direct access to and from the shopping center using the 101 frontage road to bypass the congestion on Raintree Drive.